-Arching stems clad in angled opposite leaves terminate in sprays of yellow, crystalline, two inch shuttlecock flowers.
-Grown well, this is a certain crowd-puller as it springs from the ground each spring.
+Arching stems clad in angled opposite leaves terminate in sprays of gorgeous, yellow, crystalline, two inch shuttlecock flowers.
+Grown well, this is a certain crowd-puller as it springs from the ground each spring before making an amazing display late in the year from August until October.
 Carol Klein says it is a "Once-seen-never-forgotten plant".
 And Graham Stuart Thomas also describes it thus: "There is nothing like it, a unique plant of great beauty".
 (RHS AGM)

 Common name:Yellow Wax Flower